DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 ------------------

-The following section shows functions for configuring traffic management on on the ethernet device through the use of generic TM API.
+The following section shows functions for configuring traffic management on the ethernet device through the use of generic TM API.

 show port traffic management capability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~